MT-KS-04/Blog-API-Week1/docs/security/authentication.md

 - The `authenticate` middleware returns **401** with `code: AuthenticationError` when the Bearer prefix is missing, the token is expired, or invalid.

 > [!warning]
-> Always use the exact `Bearer ` + token format; missing or malformed headers yield `401`.
+> ⚠️ Always use the exact `Bearer ` + token format; missing or malformed headers yield `401`.

 ## Refresh token

 - Separate JWT, signed with `JWT_REFRESH_SECRET`, TTL `REFRESH_TOKEN_EXPIRY`.
 - A row is stored in the **Token** collection and an httpOnly **`refreshToken`** cookie is set (`secure` when `NODE_ENV=production`, `sameSite: strict`).
-- `POST /api/v1/auth/refresh-token` reads the cookie — do not use Bearer for this step.
+- `POST /api/v1/auth/refresh-token` reads the cookie â€” do not use Bearer for this step.

 ## Logout